 Furthermore: can you talk about classical languages and stay mute about the societies where they used to be spoken?
 I dedicate at least one post on Roman society, which may venture into the Greek world as well.

 Many videos are in English, but several are in the language being taught.
 'Easy Dutch' or 'Easy German' may have an English channel title, but at least a B level passive knowledge is required to understand what is being said.
 That also accounts for the native speakers of Romance languages.
-The main difference with regular podcasts and vlogs in these languages is the reduced speed and a more accessible vocabulary.
+The main difference between regular vlogs and language podcasts in these languages is the reduced speed and a more accessible vocabulary of the latter.

 Living abroad